Inside the Discord Leak: U.S. Air Force Loves War Gamers Like Teixeira

-In August 2017, the Intelligence Minister Mahmoud Alavi announced the ministry has disbanded more than 100 terrorist groups across Iran.
 The agency has had a reputation of human rights violations.
 “Security and intelligence forces summoned, harassed, and arrested dozens of journalists, prominent trade unionists, and social media activists,” Human Rights Watch reported in 2018.

 Iran ramped up their cyber intelligence capabilities after the StuxNet virus, reportedly planted by U.S. and Israeli agents, targeted their uranium-enrichment infrastructure.
 Their cyberwar efforts have been aimed mainly at the United States, Israel, and Saudi Arabia.

 - Iran’s Foreign Defense and Foreign Policy (Congressional Research Service)